-- 1. It is assumed that: - in all areas, appropriate safety, theory, and support instruction will be required for performing each task; - the instruction has included identification and use of appropriate tools and testing and measurement equipment required to accomplish certain tasks; and - the student has received the necessary training to locate and use current reference and training materials from accepted industry publications; - 2.
-It is assumed that: - all components are steel unless otherwise specified; - current manufacturer's required/recommended repair procedures are available for each vehicle used in instruction; - all diagnostic and repair tasks described in this document are to be accomplished in accordance with manufacturer's recommended procedures/specifications as published; - where manufacturer's required/recommended guidelines are not available, published industry guidelines are used; and - all tools and equipment comply with applicable federal, state and local regulations.
+- in all areas, appropriate safety, theory, and support instruction will be required for performing each task; - the instruction has included identification and use of appropriate tools and testing and measurement equipment required to accomplish certain tasks; and - the student has received the necessary training to locate and use current reference and training materials from accepted industry publications;

+- all components are steel unless otherwise specified; - current manufacturer's required/recommended repair procedures are available for each vehicle used in instruction; - all diagnostic and repair tasks described in this document are to be accomplished in accordance with manufacturer's recommended procedures/specifications as published; - where manufacturer's required/recommended guidelines are not available, published industry guidelines are used; and - all tools and equipment comply with applicable federal, state and local regulations.

-- 3. It is assumed that: - individual training programs being evaluated for accreditation should have written and detailed performance standards for each task covered and taught in the curriculum; - learning progress of students will be monitored and evaluated against these performance standards; - a system is in place that informs all students of their individual progress through all phases of the training program. - 4.
-It is assumed that: - individual courses of study will differ across collision repair and refinish technician training programs; - development of appropriate learning delivery systems and tests which monitor student progress will be the responsibility of the individual training program. - 5.
-It is assumed that: - all students will receive instruction and training on labor, safety, and environmental laws in accordance with Federal, State and Local Regulations.
+- individual training programs being evaluated for accreditation should have written and detailed performance standards for each task covered and taught in the curriculum; - learning progress of students will be monitored and evaluated against these performance standards; - a system is in place that informs all students of their individual progress through all phases of the training program.

+- individual courses of study will differ across collision repair and refinish technician training programs; - development of appropriate learning delivery systems and tests which monitor student progress will be the responsibility of the individual training program.

+all students will receive instruction and training on labor, safety, and environmental laws in accordance with Federal, State and Local Regulations.